grees25/grees25/README.md

 ### Hello, I am Grees Sitoula, a Front-End Developer with 2+ years of experience.
-And Currently I am working a Web administrator and Digital Marketer.
+And Currently I am working as a Web administrator and Digital Marketer.
 **Learning** **and working for years, I have consistently proven my ability to meet the deadlines and achieve project objectives, solve mission-critical problems and prioritize crucial tasks while maintaining the high standards expected of my role.**